Substance abuse: Dual diagnosis

 It is common for individuals with drugs use disorder to have other psychological problems.
-The terms “dual diagnosis” or “co-occurring disorders,” refer to having a mental health and substance use disorder at the same time.
-According to the British Association for Psychopharmacology (BAP), “symptoms of psychiatric disorders such as depression, anxiety and psychosis are the rule rather than the exception in patients misusing drugs and/or alcohol.”
+The terms "dual diagnosis" or "co-occurring disorders", refer to having a mental health and substance use disorder at the same time.
+According to the British Association for Psychopharmacology (BAP), "symptoms of psychiatric disorders such as depression, anxiety and psychosis are the rule rather than the exception in patients misusing drugs and/or alcohol."

 Individuals who have a comorbid psychological disorder often have a poor prognosis if either disorder is untreated.
-Historically most individuals with dual diagnosis either received treatment only for one of their disorders or they didn't receive any treatment all.
+Historically most individuals with dual diagnosis either received treatment only for one of their disorders or they did not receive any treatment all.
 However, since the 1980s, there has been a push towards integrating mental health and addiction treatment.
 In this method, neither condition is considered primary and both are treated simultaneously by the same provider.

 Epidemiology

 The initiation of drug use including alcohol is most likely to occur during adolescence, and some experimentation with substances by older adolescents is common.
 For example, results from 2010 Monitoring the Future survey, a nationwide study on rates of substance use in the United States, show that 48.2% of 12th graders report having used an illicit drug at some point in their lives.
 In the 30 days prior to the survey, 41.2% of 12th graders had consumed alcohol and 19.2% of 12th graders had smoked tobacco cigarettes.
 In 2009 in the United States about 21% of high school students have taken prescription drugs without a prescription.
 And earlier in 2002, the World Health Organization estimated that around 140 million people were alcohol dependent and another 400 million with alcohol-related problems.

 Studies have shown that the large majority of adolescents will phase out of drug use before it becomes problematic.
 Thus, although rates of overall use are high, the percentage of adolescents who meet criteria for substance abuse is significantly lower (close to 5%).
-According UN estimates, there are "more than 50 million regular users of morphine diacetate (heroin), cocaine and synthetic drugs."
+According to UN estimates, there are "more than 50 million regular users of morphine diacetate (heroin), cocaine and synthetic drugs".

 More than 70,200 Americans died from drug overdoses in 2017.
 Among these, the sharpest increase occurred among deaths related to fentanyl and synthetic opioids (28,466 deaths).
 See charts below.

 History

 APA, AMA, and NCDA

-In 1966, the American Medical Association's Committee on Alcoholism and Addiction defined abuse of stimulants (amphetamines, primarily) in terms of 'medical supervision':
+In 1966, the American Medical Association's Committee on Alcoholism with Addiction defined abuse of stimulants (amphetamines, primarily) in terms of 'medical supervision':

 In 1972, the American Psychiatric Association created a definition that used legality, social acceptability, and cultural familiarity as qualifying factors:

 In 1973, the National Commission on Marijuana and Drug Abuse stated: